tunafishhyyyy/TDS_Project2/Project2/README.md

 # You may need to log out and log back in for group changes to take effect

 # Clone the public repository
-# Replace <your-repo-url> with the actual repo URL
 git clone https://github.com/tunafishhyyyy/TDS_Project2.git
 cd TDS_Project2/Project2